Types of Child Care

 Larger group size

-Birth-12 years Times vary: days, nights, weekend; year-round Varies by program and age, CCAP Eligible*
+Birth-12 years Times vary: days, nights, weekends; year-round Varies by program and age, CCAP Eligible*

-License-Exempt Family Child Care Home Birth – 12 years Times vary: days, nights, weekend; year-round Varies by program and age, CCAP Eligible*
+License-Exempt Family Child Care Home Birth – 12 years Times vary: days, nights, weekends; year-round Varies by program and age, CCAP Eligible*

 Preschool